Chassis/Chassis/docs/config.rst

 If you're using themes from the WordPress.org repository you can add them in a list using the themes slug.
 These will be downloaded for you.
 The last theme in the list will be the theme that is activated for your site.

-Alternatively, if you want to install a plugin from a Git repository you can use a URL to a zip file of your theme. e.g. ``https://github.com/humanmade/S3-Uploads/archive/master.zip``
+Alternatively, if you want to install a theme from a Git repository you can use a URL to a zip file of your theme. e.g. ``https://github.com/humanmade/S3-Uploads/archive/master.zip``

 To find the slug just copy and paste the plugins slug from your browsers.
 For example the URL for Twenty Sixteen is https://wordpress.org/themes/twentysixteen/ which makes the slug ``twentysixteen``.